huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_overview.md

 ```

 > [!TIP]
-> When using `trust_remote_code=True`, tt is also strongly encouraged to pass a commit hash as a `revision` to make sure the author of the models did not update the code with some malicious new lines (unless you fully trust the authors of the models).
+> When using `trust_remote_code=True`, it is also strongly encouraged to pass a commit hash as a `revision` to make sure the author of the models did not update the code with some malicious new lines (unless you fully trust the authors of the models).